shadmanc01/writing-unit-tests-lab-0/README.md

 ### Directions
 1. Run `npm install` to load project dependencies.
 2. See the problems below for a description of what each function is supposed to do.
 Each problem has 2 to 6 examples which you will write the test cases for!
-For example, Problem 1 has six examples, so you should write six `assert` statements (one testing each example).
-Problem 2 has four examples, so you must write four `assert` statements for those examples.
+For example, Problem 1 has six examples, so you should write six `expect` statements (one testing each example).
+Problem 2 has four examples, so you must write four `expect` statements for those examples.
 3. For each problem, first write the unit tests in the `exercises.test.js` file.
 4. Then, run `npm test` to ensure the test case you just wrote FAILS!
 This is because you have not written the code for the tests yet.
 5. Once you've written the tests for a problem, implement your solution to the problem in `exercises.js` so that it passes all test cases before moving on to the next problem.